 Friday and Saturday 10:00 to 4:00 pm

-Monday, Tuesday and Wednesday CLOSED
+Monday, Tuesday, Wednesday, and Holidays CLOSED

 NOTE: Museum doors close 30 minutes before closing time.